 - DCH's Division of Healthcare Facilities Regulation serves as the licensing agency for all licensed providers and as such performs unannounced site visits to personal care homes and providers who are required to maintain a private homecare license.
 Those site visits are conducted upon request for the purpose of investigation or at random not less frequently than every two years. - DCH's Medicaid program Integrity unit also performs onsite reviews with little or no advance notification and thus, may also find the presence of restrictive interventions.
-The Program integrity Unit performs on site reviews in provider office location and then visits waiver participants in their homes for the purpose of direct interview. - Case management entities for both traditional and enhanced case management services provide in home visits for the purpose of monitoring and service plan review and to check the general wellbeing of waiver participants and may, thus, detect such practices.
+The Program integrity Unit performs on site reviews in provider office location and then visits waiver participants in their homes for the purpose of direct interview. - The Medicaid Agency's Program Specialists provide onsite reviews by random sample and follow the Medicaid Program Integrity Unit's practice of face-to-face in home interviews of waiver participants. - Case management entities for both traditional and enhanced case management services provide in home visits for the purpose of monitoring and service plan review and to check the general wellbeing of waiver participants and may, thus, detect such practices.